kshilovskiy/action-buffer/README.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity);
-        //This will retain only the last action in the buffer when activity is no in visible state mController = new SimpleController(new ActionSingleBuffer<ReactiveView>());
+        //This will retain only the last action in the buffer when activity is not in the
+        //visible state
+        mController = new SimpleController(new ActionSingleBuffer<ReactiveView>());

         Button startButton = (Button) findViewById(R.id.start_button);